Oterog/Project_2_CS370/README.md

 Contributors: Gabriel Otero, Stephanie Myalik

 The objective of this project is to study and use TurboGears for fullstack development in Python.
-Worik with Fullstack Development using python only.
+Work with Fullstack Development using python only.

 - Use markdown (.md) files, similar to README.md, for any description of the framework assigned to you.